Automating-GIS-processes/site/source/lessons/L7/network-analysis.rst

     edges.columns

 Okey, so we have quite many columns in our GeoDataFrame.
-Most of the columns are fairly self-exploratory but the following table describes all of them.
+Most of the columns are fairly self-explanatory but the following table describes all of them.

 +----------------------------------------------------------------+----------------------------------------+------------------------+
 | Column                                                         | Description                            | Data type              |